Updated on: September 2, 2025

 RoboForm’s customer support is excellent: the agents are quick to respond and knowledgeable.
 Also, premium users can request a callback, which is convenient if you don’t like to wait around on hold.

-At $2.66 / month, RoboForm Family provides coverage for up to 5 users.
-It doesn’t let parents prevent their children from making private vaults like 1Password does, but it’s more affordable than many competitors, providing secure password management at a fraction of the cost of most competitors.
+At $1.59 / month, RoboForm Family provides coverage for up to 5 users.
+Unlike 1Password, it doesn’t have a guest account feature, which means it’s not the greatest for families with young children, where oversight is important.
+However, it’s more affordable than many competitors, providing secure password management at a fraction of the cost of most competitors.

 Bottom Line: